Publishing outstanding poetry since 1986

 Cover art: “The Inside Story” by Michael Sickler, multimedia collage

-Send check or money order to
+Send a check or money order to

 The Comstock Review / P.O.
 Box 205 / LaFayette NY 13084